smartcontractkit/crec-sdk/services/dta/README.md

 ### Event Monitoring

-All events are automatically available for decoding through the service, providing comprehensive monitoring capabilities for DTA operations.
+All events are decoded via the unified decoder into a VerifiableEvent, providing comprehensive monitoring capabilities for DTA operations.

 ---